SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 #### Scroll

 * Extinction Scroll
-    * Typically thrown at Archdragon, Cranky Tank, Shihan, or Typhoon.<br/>Which one depends on your equipment, seals, and items, so think carefully.<br/>Remember to check for Trickster Mask or Imposter Mask (47\~90F)!
+    * Typically thrown at Archdragon, Cranky Tank, Shihan, or Typhoon.<br/>Which one depends on your equipment, seals, and items, so think carefully.<br/>Remember to check for Trickster Mask or Impostor Mask (47\~90F)!
 * Identify Scroll
     * Identifies a selected item - think carefully before choosing.<br/>Prioritize grass items to try and find Herb, Life Grass, and Strength Grass.<br/>Pots are also an option since they can't be identified using an Identify Pot.
 * Plating Scroll